 A new “dynamic scheduling” web application will be available to allow students to indicate if they want to be in the classroom or be remote on a week-to-week basis and faculty will receive this information via Canvas.
 Recording in the classroom is at faculty discretion and with student permission.

 Faculty training for Hybrid NUflex will begin in July as self-paced virtual modules developed by Academic Techologies and CATLR.
-Faculty will be able to request to work remotely, and a policy is under development.

-The fall semester will begin and end as currently scheduled.
 Students and faculty will be masked and distanced from each other in the classroom.

 Hybrid NUflex: What is it and what does it mean for the classroom experience?